sammi-turner/Cpp-Unix-Examples/s-expression-repl/bin/read_me.txt

-This folder is for binary files.
+This directory is for binary files.